epfl-ada/ada-2022-project-dataverse/README.md

 ## Research Questions

 Q1.
-What are the main trends on genres, screenplay and duration in the cinema industry and how do these trends evolve over time?
+What is our data and how are the movies connected to books?

 Q2.
 What are the most representative words used in films by different categories and countries?